 Specialties and Skills

-Dr. Amini has a special interest in gastrointestinal (GI) oncology and complex hernia repairs.
-At Arizona Premier Surgery, some of the surgeries he performs are hepatobiliary and pancreatic surgery, as well as gastrointestinal oncology colorectal surgery.
+Dr. Amini has a special interest in pancreas surgery, gastrointestinal (GI) oncology and complex hernia repairs.
+At Arizona Premier Surgery, some of the surgeries he performs are hepatobiliary and pancreatic surgery, as well as gastrointestinal oncology, and colorectal surgery.
 Dr. Amini has expertise in the da Vinci® robotic surgical system and advanced laparoscopic surgery.
 Using laparoscopic and robotic techniques, Dr. Amini is able to perform minimally invasive surgery that needs less recovery time than traditional open surgery.
 In most cases, the pain and discomfort after surgery is much less for patients after laparascopic/robotic surgery.
 Although he has already spent many years studying and practicing surgery, Dr. Amini continues to look for techniques and technology that can improve treatment for his patients at Arizona Premier Surgery.

 Education and Training

 Dr. Amini earned his undergraduate degree from the University of Chicago and his medical doctorate from Northwestern University Feinberg School of Medicine.
 He then completed his General Surgery Residency at the University of Arizona in Tucson.
 During residency, he received the Surgical Intern of the Year Award, the Humanitarian Award, and the Outstanding Chief Resident award.
 He was also inducted into the Alpha Omega Alpha Honors Medical Society and served as Administrative Chief Resident his final year.
 Dr. Amini went on to complete a hepatobiliary and pancreatic surgery fellowship at the Medical College of Wisconsin, which specializes in surgical management and ultrasound of the pancreas, liver, and bile ducts.

 Healthgrades Honor Roll

 Humanitarian of the Year from the University of Arizona